 The fries were also very good.
 Cooked nice and crispy on the outside, and not turned to mush on the inside.
 There’s a good plateful in the serving as well.
 The gravy is nice, meaty, and thick.
 Although, and it may sound strange coming from me, it could use a little more salt.

 Not being to anxious to head out into Wednesday afternoon’s downpour, I went for a Chocolate, Raspberry, and Balsamic milkshake to finish off my meal.
 This is a good, thick milkshake, although the Balsamic didn’t really come through all that well.
+Apparently I had tried one of the milkshakes before.
+This one was definitely not as thick as the first one, but the flavour held up, so it’s a bit of a saw off.
+Still, if you like milkshakes White Star Diner is a good place to go.
+I’m sure there are enough varieties to find one you will want to return for.

 The service on my second visit was even better on the first.
 The burger is quite sloppy, and my server noticed that I would need another napkin and brought an extra without a request.
 The White Star Diner will most certainly be a place I visit again.